kognise/obsidian-aviation/FAR/Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md

 \(3\) A description of the alternative measures considered that do not involve aircraft restrictions, and a comparison of the costs and benefits of such alternative measures to costs and benefits of the proposed noise or access restriction.

-\(b\) In preparing the analyses required by this section, the airport operator shall use the noise measurement systems and identify the airport noise study area as specified in §[[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.9   Designation of noise description methods.|§161.9]] and 161.11, respectively; shall use currently accepted economic methodology; and shall provide separate detail on the costs and benefits of the proposed restriction with respect to the operations of Stage 2 aircraft weighing less than 75,000 pounds if the restriction applies to this class.
+\(b\) In preparing the analyses required by this section, the airport operator shall use the noise measurement systems and identify the airport noise study area as specified in [[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.9   Designation of noise description methods.|§§161.9]] and 161.11, respectively; shall use currently accepted economic methodology; and shall provide separate detail on the costs and benefits of the proposed restriction with respect to the operations of Stage 2 aircraft weighing less than 75,000 pounds if the restriction applies to this class.
 The airport operator shall specify the methods used to analyze the costs and benefits of the proposed restriction and the alternatives.

 \(c\) The kinds of information set forth in [[Volume 3/I Airports/0161 Notice and approval of airport noise and access restrictions.md#§161.305   Required analysis and conditions for approval of proposed restrictions.|§161.305]] are useful elements of an adequate analysis of a noise or access restriction on Stage 2 aircraft operations.